History of John Lennon in Timeline

 September 1956: Formation of the Quarrymen

-In September 1956, at the age of 15, John Lennon formed the skiffle group called the Quarrymen, named after Quarry Bank High School.
+In September 1956, John Lennon, at the age of 15, formed the skiffle group called the Quarrymen, named after Quarry Bank High School.

 1956: Formation of The Quarrymen

-1957: Quarrymen's Performances
+1957: The Quarrymen's Performances

-1957: Meeting Cynthia Powell
+1957: Lennon meets Cynthia Powell

 July 1958: Death of Julia Lennon

-1960: Evolution into The Beatles
+1960: The Quarrymen Evolved into The Beatles

 April 1961: Second Hamburg Residency

-November 1961: Introduction to Brian Epstein
+November 1961: The Beatles meet Brian Epstein

 In November 1961, The Beatles were introduced to Brian Epstein after a midday concert at Liverpool's Cavern Club.
+Epstein later became their manager.

 April 1962: Third Hamburg Residency

-July 1962: Decision to Marry Cynthia
+July 1962: Lennon proposes to Cynthia Powell

 Loading Video...